idarsi/ansible-role-firewalld/README.md

 Overview
 --------

-This ansible role is meant for easier firewalld management.
+This ansible role is meant for easier firewalld management specially with ipsets.

+Uses only firewall-cmd command, not any firewalld ansible module.

 Requirements
 ------------